Camp Chef vs Traeger: Which Pellet Grill Is Better in 2026?

 My methodology was simple but consistent.
 Every cook, I logged:

 Both grills sat under Traeger full-length covers when not in use.
-I burned the same pellets through both: mostly Traeger Signature and Bear Mountain hardwood pellets to keep that variable controlled.
+I burned the same pellets through both: mostly Bear Mountain 2-Pack All Natural Wood Pellets for Smoker and Bear Mountain hardwood pellets to keep that variable controlled.

 Head-to-Head Comparison Table